iamdurga/iamdurga.github.io/_pages/about.md

 title: "About"
 ---
 # About me?
-I am doing my MSc. on Mathematics on CDM(Central Department of Mathematics) Tribhuvan University Nepal.
+I am doing my Masters in Data Science at Tribhuvan University Nepal.
 I am interested on Applied Mathematics and also I like to learn about coding on free time.

 ## My Experience and Journey
 * I have completed my SLC on 2012.